Hierarchically modelling Kepler dwarfs and subgiants to improve inference of stellar properties with asteroseismology: Acknowledgements

 \section{Acknowledgements}

 This work is a part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (CartographY; grant agreement ID 804752).
 A.J.L., G.R.D., and W.J.C. acknowledge the support of the Science and Technology Facilities Council.
 D.H. acknowledges support from the Alfred P. Sloan Foundation, the National Aeronautics and Space Administration (80NSSC19K0597), and the National Science Foundation (AST-1717000).
 M.B.N. acknowledges support from the UK Space Agency.
 R.A.G. acknowledges the funding from the PLATO CNES grant.
+We acknowledge the use of the \textsc{daft} and \textsc{corner} packages to produce figures in this work.
 We thank Ilya Mandel and Sean Matt for their discussion regarding this work.
 We also thank the referee for their immensely helpful comments which have improved the paper.